 9. Media Mentions or Recognition

-For example, “as seen in Forbes” will probably instill more trust in customers than “as seen in Milwaukee Magazine.”
+For example, “as seen in Forbes” will probably instill more trust in a person than “as seen in Milwaukee Magazine.”
 Noting these mentions or recognitions on your website or social media can garner quick attention and give a new or potential customer more confidence in their purchase, as long as they trust the source of the recognition.
+Some common recognitions include those from news channels, popular publications, and talkshows as seen below.

 A Few Last Words on Social Proof

 If you look closely, you’ll likely notice social proof everywhere.
-Most marketers take advantage of at least one type of social proof, and oftentimes use multiple types in conjunction with one another to increase the sense of credibility and trustworthiness with potential customers.
+Most marketers use at least one type of social proof in their marketing strategy, and oftentimes you’ll see multiple types in conjunction with one another to increase the sense of credibility and trustworthiness with potential customers.

 Though we may not notice exactly when it’s happening, we all have made decisions based on social proof, and because it’s so powerful, most people have come to rely on it when making choices.
 (Even unconsciously!)

-The power behind social proof comes from the fact that it’s from customers, experts, celebrities, etc. and not the company simply making claims.
-So, the social proof you implement must always be genuine if it’s going to work to eliminate uncertainty for your potential customers or clients.
+Whichever type of social proof you implement across your digital marketing efforts, the power behind it comes from the fact that it’s from customers, experts, celebrities, etc. and not the company simply making claims.
+The key is that it’s coming from a third party.
+So, the social proof you implement must always be from an external source and come across as genuine if it’s going to work to eliminate uncertainty for your potential customers or clients.

 Social proofing is just one potential tactic in your larger ecommerce strategy.
 Dig into a few more with our ebook, The Ultimate Guide to Conversion Rate Optimization for Ecommerce.
 In it, you’ll get insights on product discovery, merchandising, recommendations, and so much more.